-Non-educational use is now covered by the agreement as the Library has opted into the “Entertainment Use Rights” license with Audio Cine and Criterion.
-The Entertainment Use license allows broader use rights outside the classroom.
-For example, the showing of videos by student unions for social events is now covered.
+The above educational exceptions do not apply when showing films for entertainment purposes.
+Because of this, the library has opted into “Entertainment Use Rights” licences with Audio Cine and Criterion.
+This allows for broader use rights outside the classroom, including the showing of videos by student unions and for social events on campus.

 - The event must be free - no cost or cover charge.
 Showing films at charity fund-raisers is allowed, but only when the cost is purely by donation.

-- The license covers only films that have been released for rental and home purchases; films still in theatrical release are not covered.
+- The licences only cover films that have been released for rental and home purchases; films still in theatrical release are not covered.

 - The primary audience of the event must be members of UNBC.

 - Any advertising for the event must be limited to media targeted at the University and its students and staff.
 Print advertising can only appear in campus media (e.g. a student newspaper) and not in general community newspapers.

 - For more information on Entertainment Use Rights licences, visit https://bceln.ca/?id=1850.